 Traditionally Casual but Catered to Your Personality

-The baseline A105 Nixon Sentry is conservative with its simple white and gray color scheme with red highlights, but that's just one option of over two dozen.
+The baseline A105 Nixon Sentry is conservative in its simple white and gray color scheme with red highlights, but that's just one option among over two dozen.
 Regardless, there's a nice sense of consistency to every watch in the line.
-This isn't going to be the watch that grabs the attention of the entire office, but it's a steady and reliable timepiece with a quartz movement that can provide you good performance for a modest price and the means to express your personal style.
+This isn't going to be the watch that grabs the attention of the entire office, but it's a steady and reliable timepiece with a quartz movement that can provide you with good performance for a modest price and the means to express your personal style.

-5. Samsung Galaxy Watch smartwatch
+5. Samsung Galaxy Watch Smartwatch

 A Feature-Rich Smartwatch, Fairly Priced